paylike/kotlin-engine/README.md

 The library exposes an enum called EngineState which describes the following states:

 * `WAITING_FOR_INPUT` - Indicates that the engine is ready to be used and waiting for input
-* `WEBVIEW_CHALLENGE_STARTED` -  Indicates that a webview challenge is required to complete the TDS flow, this is the first state when the webview has to be rendered
+* `WEBVIEW_CHALLENGE_STARTED` -  Indicates that a webView challenge is required to complete the TDS flow, this is the first state when the webView has to be rendered
 * `WEBVIEW_CHALLENGE_USER_INPUT_REQUIRED` - Indicates that the first step of the TDS flow is done and the challenge needs interraction from the end user to resolve
 * `SUCCESS` - Indicates that all challenges are done successfully and the payment is being processed
 * `ERROR` - Happens when the flow could not be completed successfully